moonbuggy/docker-dnsmasq-updater/README.md

 -   Finds any hostnames for containers meeting criteria
 -   Writes a hosts file
 -   Restarts a _dnsmasq_ daemon

-Currently the updater generally only works with a single host IP (with the exception of `extra_hosts`).
-If running in a Swarm, the services will need to be accessible through a frontend of some sort to expose them all on the same IP.

 ## Usage
 ```